MonroeGollaher/MonroeGollaher/README.md

 ### Hello there 👋
 My name's Monroe Gollaher.
 I come from a background of techology and education.
-I am a fullstack developer, with my main love being UX/UI and frontend work.
+I am a driven fullstack developer, with my main love being UX/UI and frontend work.
 I love solving puzzles and finding out why things do the things they do.
+After about 5 years in education and 3 in the IT/support field, I fell in love with software development as it combines my passions for both creativity and technology.

 - 🌱 &nbsp;I’m currently learning fullstack web development.
 - 🔨 &nbsp;Currently working on a <a href="https://github.com/MonroeGollaher/TriviaGame">trivia management app</a> that utilizes Vue 3, Node.js & Mongo.db